Application Instructions for UNCG Folger Affiliates

 - First, APPLY!
 These benefits truly are as good as they sound: UNCG affiliates have preferred application status for all programs, and if accepted they have all registration fees waived, and are eligible for travel and lodging grants-in-aid to attend.
 Again, these benefits apply to tenure-line faculty at all levels, and to graduate students, PhD and MA both.

 - Second, plan ahead and allow lead time.
-Send your draft narrative to Faculty Representative Christopher Hodgkins early enough to allow him to make suggestions for improving the application--at least a week in advance of the Folger's deadline--at firstname.lastname@example.org.
+Send your draft narrative to Faculty Representative Christopher Hodgkins (firstname.lastname@example.org) early enough to allow him to make suggestions for improving the application--at least a week in advance of the Folger's deadline.
 (In the subject line please indicate FOLGER APPLICATION DRAFT: TITLE OF PROGRAM.)
-As Folger Institute Faculty Representative for UNCG, Professor Hodgkins is responsible for certifying each application--which means confirming your UNCG status and endorsing your research plan, or not.
+As Folger Institute Faculty Representative for UNCG, Professor Hodgkins is responsible for certifying each application, which means confirming your UNCG status and endorsing your research plan, or not.
 He does not make any final acceptance decisions, or decisions about funding, but obviously it will be best if he has had a chance to review your application unofficially before he is asked by the Folger to respond officially.

 - Third, in seeking letters of support, be advised that most letters come from within one's own department, either from a colleague, a supervisor, or a mentor who knows you and your work well.
 If you seek a letter from someone off campus, it should be from a prominent scholar whom you're reasonably sure is known to the Folger Institute.
-The Institute discourages the regular writing of support letters by the Faculty Representative, since it is his duty to sign off on the final product.
+The Institute discourages the regular writing of support letters by the Faculty Representative, since it is his or her duty to sign off on the final product.